 Fishing Licenses are required at all Ingham County Park facilities.
 A basic or "Restricted License" is required on the Grand River for anglers 17 years and older (under 17, no license required) and can be purchased online at www.takemefishing.org/fishing/license, at most hardware stores, or Meijer stores.

 Click HERE for other parks that offer water areas open to public fishing.

-There is no catch and release in the Burchfield fishing pond; you must take what you catch.
-The pond is open spring, summer, and fall to the taking of trout with an 8" minimum size limit and a 5 fish daily possession limit, of which no more than 3 can be 15" or larger.
-Panfish limit is 25.
+When Burchfield fishing pond is stocked there is no catch and release of trout; you must take what you catch.
+Trout are sensitive and do not survive well once caught and released.
+The pond is open spring, summer, and fall to the taking of rainbow trout with a maximum daily possession limit of 3 fish (strictly enforced).
+You must possess a fishing license if 18 years of age or older.
+All other state fishing regulations apply for warm water species such as, bass and panfish and those species may be caught and released or catch and keep.
 Because the pond is spring fed it is closed during the winter.
 A boardwalk surrounds the pond and provide access to accessible fishing docks.Hawk Island Park

 The lake at Hawk Island was planted with Hybrid Bluegill from 2002 to 2004.
 Channel Catfish, Perch, and Large Mouth Bass were planted between the years of 2005 and 2009.
 Bass must be released.
 All other species you may fish and follow the limits as set forth by the DNR.